Veto vs ContextFort: AI Authorization Platform Comparison

 - eBPF/ESF telemetry on endpoints

-- Post-hoc audit trails
+- Post-hoc access records

 Feature comparison